Lesson Plan: Basic High School

 Objective: Students will study excerpts from FDR’s 1937 fireside chat proposing to enlarge the size of the Supreme Court and analyze editorial cartoons about reactions to it.
 Students will participate in small group and whole class discussions on the following topics:

-Secondary Source: 14 minute online video “FDR and the Court-packing Controversy.”
-Access at
+- Secondary Source: 14 minute online documentary “FDR and the Court-packing Controversy.”

 “What is my proposal?
 It is simply this: whenever a judge or justice of any federal court has reached the age of seventy and does not avail himself of the opportunity to retire on a pension, a new member shall be appointed by the president then in office, with the approval, as required by the Constitution, of the Senate of the United States.

 That plan has two chief purposes.
 By bringing into the judicial system a steady and continuing stream of new and younger blood, I hope, first, to make the administration of all federal justice, from the bottom to the top, speedier and, therefore, less costly; secondly, to bring to the decision of social and economic problems younger men who have had personal experience and contact with modern facts and circumstances under which average men have to live and work.
 This plan will save our national Constitution from hardening of the judicial arteries.

 The number of judges to be appointed would depend wholly on the decision of present judges now over seventy, or those who would subsequently reach the age of seventy.

 If, for instance, any one of the six justices of the Supreme Court now over the age of seventy should retire as provided under the plan, no additional place would be created.
 Consequently, although there never can be more than fifteen, there may be only fourteen, or thirteen, or twelve.
 And there may be only nine.”